 Listed below are some of the more common tools used in making a planned gift.
 Other tools are available to assist in tailoring your gift to meet your specific circumstances.
-Please contact a qualified financial advisor or firstname.lastname@example.org, CFRE, in the Development Office for further assistance.
+Please contact a qualified financial advisor or firstname.lastname@example.org, CFRE, in the Advancement Office for further assistance.

 Gifts of Cash or Services:

 The easiest way to give to Palmer College is with a gift of cash, marketable stocks or bonds.
 If your securities have been owned for longer than one year and have appreciated in value, gifting them to Palmer College allows you to avoid the capital gains tax on those assets.

 You can remember Palmer College by making a gift through your will or a revocable living trust.
 Your gift can be given as a specific amount, a percentage or the residue of your estate.

 The following sample bequest provisions may be helpful for your attorney in drafting will provisions.

 "I give, devise and bequeath to Palmer College Foundation, doing business as Palmer College of Chiropractic, an Iowa non-profit corporation which is a public educational tax exempt charity under the Internal Revenue Code, Federal Tax ID # 42-6081293, and which is located in Davenport, Iowa, (Choose one or more of the following)

 the sum of $ [ amount here ] AND/OR

 all of my interest in the following described property:_____________ AND/OR